jonkykong/SideMenu/README.md

 */
 open static var menuPresentMode: MenuPresentMode = .viewSlideOut

 /// Retrieves each already created view controller to front when called.
-Requires class restoration identifiers.
+Disables navigation back button.
 Defaults to false. open static var menuPreserveViewOnPush = false

 /// Prevents the same view controller (or a view controller of the same class) from being pushed more than once.
 Defaults to true.